nishchitbh/firesurf/README.md

    - This file sets up the language models (Llama-3.3-70B-Instruct and Gemini) and their respective APIs.
    - It configures a ReAct agent using a prompt defined in `prompts.py`.
    - It also defines the tools that the agent can use, which are defined in `tools.py`.
+   -  The available models are printed to the console, and the user is prompted to choose one by index.

 4. **Prompt Template (`prompts.py`):**
     - This file contains the prompt template used by the ReAct agent.
 It instructs the agent on how to behave, use tools, and follow a specific format for its responses.

 5. **Tools (`tools.py`):**
    - This file defines the custom tools available to the agent, such as:
-     - `Execute code`: Useful for when you need to run a code.
-Args: filename:str
      - `List Directory`: Useful for when you need to get files in a directory.
 Args: directory:str
-     - `Get Project Structure`: Useful for when you need to get the project structure of the current directory.
-Get Project Structure like the List Directory tool except it nests through all sub-directories as well.
-Args: directory:str
      - `Write code`: Useful for when you need to write code to a file.
 Args: {'filename': filename, 'code': code} both filename and code should be string.
      - `Read file`: Useful for when you ened to read file.
 Arg: filename:str
-     - `Execute powershell comands`: Useful for when you need to run powershell commands (powershell only, nothing else).
+     - `Execute comands`: Useful for when you need to run commands of different operating system, run codes, control the computer through Powershell CLI, etc. Run commands of different operating system only, nothing else.
 Arg: command: str
      - `Search Internet`: Useful for searching for documentation, error fixing guides, etc. from internet.
 Arg: query: str
      - `Scrape website`: Useful for scraping website to get more information about a link.
 Arg: query: str, which is the link to the website obtained from Search Internet tool
+     - `Notebook Reader`: Useful for when you need to read an ipynb notebook.
+Args: filename: str, directory to the file

 ## Dependencies